On chiral responses to geometric torsion: Introduction

 Torsion is a geometric property of space-time describing the failure of a parallelogram spanned by two vectors to form a closed curve.
 In a perhaps more intuitive wording, vectors are twisted when parallel transported around a curve in a differential manifold with torsion \cite{HHK76}.
 While there is seeemingly no experimental evidence for torsion in the space-time of our universe, there are extensions of general relativity that include it, such as the Einstein-Cartan theory \cite{C22}\footnote{Recently Einstein-Cartan theory has also been considered for models of Higgs inflation in cosmology \cite{Shaposhnikov:2020gts}}.
 In materials, however, torsion does exist in the form of e.g. dislocations, and has been discussed in the context of Weyl semimetals \cite{Parrikar:2014usa,LS14,Z15,YCH16,Y16,SF16,CZ17}, topological insulators \cite{Parrikar:2014usa,HLF11,Hughes:2012vg}, graphene \cite{JCV10}, or Helium-3 \cite{IMT19}.
 Recently, there has been an increasing interest in condensed matter in what has been called (perhaps misleadingly) torsional (or Nieh-Yan) anomaly \cite{O182,NY282,O283,Y88,Y96,CZ97,Parrikar:2014usa,Hughes:2012vg,Ferreiros:2018udw,HLZ19,Huang:2019haq,Nissinen:2019wmh,Nissinen:2019mkw,N20,HH20,LN20,HHS20}.
 It represents the non-conservation of the chiral current of Weyl fermions given by the so called Nieh-Yan tensor \cite{Nieh:2007zz}.
 Due to dimensional reasons, the Nieh-Yan tensor has to be accompanied by a dimensionfull quantity in the anomaly equation.
 In vacuum this can only be the cutoff making it very ambiguous from the point of view of relativistic quantum field theory.
 In the condensed matter setting, however, there is a natural cutoff that could provide such a scale so that the Nieh-Yan term can arise \cite{Parrikar:2014usa,Hughes:2012vg,Ferreiros:2018udw,HLZ19,N20,HH20,LN20,HHS20}.
 It has also been argued that temperature could do the trick, claiming that there is a universal Nieh-Yan contribution to the anomaly which is proportional to temperature \cite{Huang:2019haq,Nissinen:2019wmh,Nissinen:2019mkw,LO20}.
 This is in line with some of the recent works which have studied chiral torsional transport at finite temperature \cite{KZ18,IY19,IQ20}.

 Much of the motivation in looking for chiral torsional transport comes from the well established chiral magnetic and chiral vortical effects (see \cite{landsteiner2013anomalous,Kharzeev:2013ffa,Kharzeev:2015znc,Landsteiner:2016led} for reviews).
 Both of them are direct consequences of anomalies \cite{FKW08, Son:2009tf, Alekseev:1998ds, Giovannini:1997eg, Landsteiner:2011cp, Jensen:2012kj, Golkar:2015oxw, Stone:2018zel}.
 In this letter we derive Kubo-formulas for chiral torsional transport, and show that in fact there is no dissipationless chiral electric transport as a response to torsion (to linear order in the torsion tensor), and that previously derived and discussed results in the literature can be understood as just a manifestation of the chiral vortical effect (CVE)\footnote{In contrast to geometric torsion, twisting a crystal deforms the crystal lattice and can lead to manifestations of the CME \cite{Gao:2020gcf}}.
-In addition, we derive a new chiral transport effect as a response to curvature.
+A similar conclusion has been reached in a recent model based on the gauge-gravity duality \cite{Gallegos:2020otk}.
+Chiral torsional effects in fluids with anomalies have also been recently investigated in \cite{Manes:2020zdd}.
+The treatment there relies on writing the contorsion tensor in terms of a dual axial vector field and does not directly address the question of transport induced by a genuine torsional anomaly given by the Nieh-Yan tensor.